GSA/search-gov/RACKSPACE_SETUP.markdown

 Setup log rotation for apache and rails/passenger in /etc/logrotate.d/{httpd,passenger}

-##Installing and Setting up pdftk
+##Installing and Setting up pdftk and xpdf

+Install xpdf using yum:

+    sudo yum install xpdf

+I had to disable the opsera/opsview repo, which was timing out, to get this to work.

+Then install pdftk.
 Follow the instructions here:

     http://www.pdflabs.com/docs/build-pdftk/

 Compilation worked on staging without modification to any of the default settings/build files.

 ##Installing and Setting up Jenkins